AguaClara/high_g_flocculation-DEPRECATED/HighGFlocculation_Spring2018_ResearchReportFinalDraft.md

  ![water+coagulant,hydtub3](https://github.com/AguaClara/high_g_flocculation/blob/master/Water%20+%20Coag,%20Hydrophobic%20Tubing(3).PNG?raw=true)
  **Figure 12: Graph of Headloss vs. Time, Hydrophobic Tubing, Water & Coagulant, 3-Hr Trial**

 Another observation from this trial is the sudden drop in pressure around the hour 12 (Figure 10)- when the coagulant ran out.
 This potentially proves that running water for a short amount of time without coagulant can clear out the coagulant.
-A more focused graph at the 12th hour (Figure 13) shows a lost of almost all of the built up pressure within 2 minutes.
-This loss in pressure could be due to the pumping in of air bubbles as the coagulant pump continued to run.
-The team aims to analyze this further through future experimental trials.
+A more focused graph at the 12th hour (Figure 13) shows a loss of almost all of the built up pressure within 2 minutes.
+This loss in pressure could be due to the pumping of air bubbles as the coagulant pump continued to run.
+Following trials used increased water flow, not air, to provide shear, to mitigate the increase in pressure.

 ![pressuredrop](https://github.com/AguaClara/high_g_flocculation/blob/master/pressuredrop.PNG?raw=true)
 **Figure 13: Refined View of 12th-Hr Pressure Drop, Hydrophobic Tubing, Water & Coagulant Trial**